 A single-tooth bonding procedure usually takes between 30 to 60 minutes from start to finish, but may require several visits to complete if more than one tooth requires work.
 Because most tooth bonding procedures require no anesthetic, you can commence daily activities after we’re done.

 Minimal preparation is needed for dental bonding on your end, outside of practicing standard oral hygiene.
 As long as you show up with your teeth brushed and flossed, you are good to go!
 If it is almost time for your biannual dental cleaning around the time of your procedure, you might consider moving up that cleaning and scheduling it beforehand.

 To kick off your bonding appointment, your dentist will select a shade that best matches up with your teeth to prepare the resin.
 The actual composite resin is a pliable, putty-like material that can be molded into countless shapes.
 Local anesthesia may be necessary if a nerve is nearby the site of the procedure, but no anesthesia is typically needed for surface repairs.
 The bonding procedure then starts by making the surface of the tooth coarser and more susceptible to the bonding material.
 The dentist will subsequently apply a fluid to help the resin stick to your teeth.
 Next, they will apply and mold the resin into shape.
 After smoothing it down, they will use UV waves to cure and harden the resin in only a few seconds.

-Interested in finding a dentist that specializes in cosmetic bonding near you?
-Call Indian River Dentistry in Vero Beach, Florida today at 772-562-9025 for more information!
+Interested in finding a dentist that specializes in cosmetic bonding near you in Vero Beach?
+Call Indian River Dentistry today at 772-562-9025 for more information!